 Yes.
-We understand that the impacts of COVID-19 are creating unanticipated financial stress for many people, and we implemented a process for families to apply for short-term financial assistance when certain criteria are met.
-Please click here for more information.
+We understand that the impacts of COVID-19 are creating unanticipated financial stress for many people, and GNS has some funds available to support families in this time of need, provided certain criteria are met.
+Please contact the GNS Finance Team for more information.

-The Finance Office, located in Admin House on the Pemberton Woods Campus, will remain open during normal business hours.
-However, please note that our employees are being encouraged to work from home when possible.
+The Finance Office, located in Admin House on the Pemberton Woods campus, will remain open during normal business hours.
 We welcome your questions by email and phone, so please feel free to contact Karen Leach by email (firstname.lastname@example.org) or by phone 250-370-6812.
 Please refer to our Methods of Payment information noted in the Schedule of Fees found here for Canadian students and here for International students for convenient online payment methods.